 Though it is not just an ordinary timer, it follows the Pomodoro technique which splits time slots into 25 and 5-minute intervals.
-It is a smart timer that adds 5 minutes of a break after every 25 minutes of focused work to help you avoid burnouts.
+It is a smart timer that adds 5 minutes of a break after every 25 minutes of focused work to help you avoid burnout.

 7. Automate Your Potential Client Onboarding